 Stress can always wreak havoc on our bodies and sometimes cause our period to get off schedule.
 However, if your periods have been like clockwork and you suddenly stop having them or begin having them sporadically, you may need to see your doctor.
 This could be an indication of a hormone imbalance problem or an indicator of improper eating habits.

 Suggested Read: Practicing Yoga to Ease Menstrual Troubles

 If your smell is suddenly altered beyond what is normal for this time of the month and has become a foul-smelling discharge, you may have the infection of some sort.

 Unusually painful headaches

-If a headache only appears around the time of your period and is blinding or again, is so painful it that it disrupts your daily life, see a doctor.
+If a headache only appears around the time of your period and is blinding or again, is so painful that it disrupts your daily life, then its time to see a doctor.
 Hormonal imbalance may be the blame.

 Things you should avoid during Periods

 This carving for food comes a month but the weight which you gain by the calories stay long.
 Drink a lot of water and eat healthy meals and getting enough rest and sleep are the ways to feel better during periods.